open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 ##### _Ms.
 Coleman: the Privacy & Security Work Group has renewed its efforts to review what is now happening in the privacy/security sphere from a regulatory/legislative perspective, globally.
 It is evaluating how to update its policy white papers accordingly.
 This week it will be discussing the upcoming EU AI Act.
 It has passed committee, and will be up for a formal vote between June 12-15.
 They have defined risk categories, from low to unacceptable.
 Any AI-based product services that do biometric processing are deemed unacceptable risks.
 Some friends of OVON may be doing work in this category; it raises related questions for Open Voice and how OVON should respond.
 The bottom line is that Open Voice needs to understand what the implications are.
 It may be worth having a 10 minute discussion in the next Technical Committee Meeting on the outcome of this vote and what steps should be taken accordingly._ #####

 ## Adjournment - With no additional comments or areas of discussion, this meeting was adjourned at 11:54am Eastern. ##

 ## Action Items - Group ##

+* J. Stine, D. Dahl, T. Martens - determine who can be brought into the Estonia project from Open Voice's internal network, as contributors.*
+* D. Dahl: add a list of authors and a document summary and AWG (group) acknowledgments to the Dialog Event Specification Paper.
+* D. Dahl: get final slides for interoperability webinar to N. Southern by Monday
+* J. Stine & group: after the 6/15 webinar send out solicitations to participants to volunteer.
+* N. Southern: continue to work on sourcing emails not yet available in Hubspot.
+* Group members: if you know of any friends who might be interested in volunteering for Open Voice Network, point them to the drop-down on the OVON website.
+* D. Dahl & Estonia team - pinpoint one specific use case to do with Estonia.
+* J. Stine - track down and review job description sent to him by Dr. Larson and Dr. Dahl
+* O. Coleman -provide Trust Mark sentence for the Interoperability Webinar.

+## Action Items - Group ##